mstolin/145867_Autonomous-Software-Agents/pddl/movement/README.md

 # Planning Domain

+**Note:** This planning domain was just a test and is not intended to be used in the better-sleep project.

 At the beginning of the day, Sandra and Bob are in the Bedroom, where light is turned on.
 Both residents want to go to the Guestroom.